roman-milk/roman-milk.github.io/cvsn.md

  Thanks to everyone who keeps emailing me and encouraging me to continue this story.
 Time constraints have been difficult lately.
 I’m really going to try hard to come out with the next portion soon and not leave you hanging too long.

  And thanks for the pictures from those who sent them unsolicited.
 They were very nice and greatly appreciated.
 They make for great inspiration.
-Report_Story #1